Benefits of Osteopathy For TMJ or Jaw Pain

 • Jaw Injury: Physical trauma to the jaw or temporomandibular joint can lead to TMJ disorders.
 This could be due to a direct blow, whiplash, or other injuries that impact the jaw area.

 • Joint Degeneration: Arthritis, such as osteoarthritis or rheumatoid arthritis, can cause degeneration of the TMJ, leading to pain and dysfunction.
-These conditions result in the breakdown of the cartilage that covers the bones in the TMJ, causing inflammation and discomfort.
+These conditions result in the breakdown of the cartilage covering the bones of the TMJ, causing inflammation and discomfort.

-• Disk Erosion or Misalignment: The TMJ has a soft disc between the ball and socket to ensure smooth movement.
+• Disk Erosion or Misalignment: The TMJ has a soft disc between the ball and socket, ensuring smooth movement.
 Over time, this disc can erode or become misaligned, leading to pain and compromised joint function.

 • Chronic Teeth Grinding or Clenching: Bruxism, the medical term for chronic teeth grinding or jaw clenching, can put excessive pressure on the TMJ, leading to inflammation and other symptoms of TMJ disorders.
 This often occurs during sleep, but it can also happen during periods of stress.